 Red Fluorescence -ambient light ,75feet

-I photographed these images underwater using the nighsea during the day
+I photographed these images underwater using the Light & Motion night sea during the day.

 Underwater fluorescence – Shawn Miller featured Blue planet 11